Operation All Clear

-Operation All Clear was a military operation conducted by Royal Bhutan Army forces against Assam separatist insurgent groups in the southern regions of Bhutan between 15 December 2003 and 3 January 2004.
-It was the first operation ever conducted by the Royal Bhutan Army.
+Operation All Clear was a military operation conducted by Royal Bhutan Army against Assam-based separatist insurgent groups in the southern regions of Bhutan between 15 December 2003 and 3 January 2004.
+It was the first ever operation conducted by the Royal Bhutan Army.

 Background

 In 1990 India launched Operations Rhino and Bajrang against Assam separatist groups.
 Facing continuous pressure, Assamese militants relocated their camps to Bhutan.

-In the 1990s, United Liberation Front of Assam (ULFA) and National Democratic Front of Bodoland (NDFB) allegedly assisted the government of Bhutan in the expulsion of the ethnic Lhotshampa population, occupying the land left behind by the refugees.